+Heating and Hot Water

+Repair Category 1

-Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Saferegistered engineer on an annual basis to ensure their safe and efficient operation.
+Notes It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.
+It is common practice for purchasers to have systems checked by an engineer immediately upon taking ownership, as stated in most offers to purchase used by conveyancers.

 Drainage

-Repair category 1
+Repair Category 1

 Notes No significant defects evident.

 Set out below is a summary of the condition of the property which is provided for reference only.
-You should refer to the previous comments for detailed information.
+You should refer to the comments above for detailed information.

-Structural movement 1
+Structural Movement 1

-Dampness, rot and infestation 2
+Dampness, Rot and Infestation 1

-Chimney stacks 1
+Chimney Stacks N/A

-Roofing including roof space 2
+Roofing including Roof Space 2

-Rainwater fittings 1
+Rainwater Fittings 2

-Main walls 2
+Main Walls 2

-Windows, external doors and joinery 1
+Windows, External Doors and Joinery 2

-External decorations -
+External Decorations 1

-Conservatories/porches -
+Conservatories and Porches N/A

-Communal areas -
+Communal Areas N/A

-Garages and permanent outbuildings -
+Garages and Permanent Outbuildings 2

-Outside areas and boundaries 1
+Outside Areas and Boundaries 1

 Ceilings 1

-Internal walls 1
+Internal Walls 1

-Floors including sub-floors 1
+Floors including Sub-floors 1

-Internal joinery and kitchen fittings 1
+Internal Joinery and Kitchen Fittings 2

-Chimney breasts and fireplaces 1
+Chimney Breasts and Fireplaces N/A

-Internal decorations 1
+Internal Decorations 1

-Cellars -
+Cellars N/A

 Electricity 2

 Gas 1

-Water, plumbing and bathroom fittings 1
+Water, Plumbing and Bathroom Fittings 1

-Heating and hot water 1
+Heating and Hot Water 1

 Drainage 1